Well here are a few things to consider before placing that deposit…

 - Specific design guidelines and body corporate fees:

 a) Many new subdivisions these days have specific design guidelines that need to be adhered to and in most cases require developer approval of your design before you can submit for building permits.
 Always ensure that you read these conditions and understand how they will affect the style type and home you wish to build (if in doubt, seek some professional advice from your building designer).

-b) There are the occasional subdivision these days that have a body corporate attached to them which incurs an additional fee that you are required to pay on top of your standard council rates.
+b) There is the occasional subdivision these days that have a body corporate attached to them which incurs an additional fee that you are required to pay on top of your standard council rates.

 - Soil conditions:

 a) This is the big one.
 Soil conditions can really affect your site costs; especially in relation to the type of foundation that will be required based on the soil conditions.
-As a designer and builder I would suggest that you always obtain a soil test report to attain the soil condition of the lot prior to purchase, that way you eliminate any surprises.
-The average person will not really be familiar with the soil test results, so therefore I suggest you discuss it with your designer or builder for professional advice.
+As a designer and builder, I would suggest that you always obtain a soil test report to attain the soil condition of the lot prior to purchase, that way you eliminate any surprises.
+The average person will not really be familiar with the soil test results, so, therefore, I suggest you discuss it with your designer or builder for professional advice.
 The average person will not really be familiar with the soil test results; therefore I suggest you discuss it with your designer or builder for professional advice.

 Here at APT Design, Drafting & Construction PL we can provide you with all the professional advice you require prior to your purchase to ensure you have all the facts and make the right purchase to suit your requirements.
 Once you have made your purchase we can assist with all your design requirements through to obtaining permits.
-All works guaranteed.
+All work guaranteed.

-Hopefully these tips help when next looking to make a purchase.Tags: Building Consultants Melbourne, drafting service melbourne
+Hopefully, these tips help when next looking to make a purchase.Tags: Building Consultants Melbourne, drafting service melbourne